The Bonsai algorithm: grow your own fermion-to-qubit mapping: Mappings originating from general ternary trees

 \subsection{From ternary trees to fermion-to-qubit mappings}

-The starting point of this work is the observation that, following a simple procedure introduced in Refs.~\cite{vlasov2019clifford,jiang2020optimal} for specific TT, any $N$-node TT can be used to generate valid fermion-to-qubit mappings.
+The starting point of this work is the observation that, following a simple procedure introduced in Refs.~\cite{vlasov2019clifford,jiang2020optimal} for specific TTs, any $N$-node TT can be used to generate valid fermion-to-qubit mappings.
 We now explain this procedure and show its generality.
 The scheme is illustrated in Fig.~\ref{fig:example_tree} where we present an 11-qubit example.

 Suppose we have an $N$-qubit system that we want to use to simulate an $N$-mode fermionic system.
-Without loss of generality, we may label each qubit with an integer number $u = 0, \ldots, N - 1$ in what follows.
+Without loss of generality, in what follows we label each qubit with an integer number $u = 0, \ldots, N - 1$.
 To generate a fermion-to-qubit mapping, we first generate an $N$-node TT, by for instance following the iterative procedure introduced previously.
 Next, we assign a qubit label $u$ to each node.
 Different assignments will lead to different mappings (a degree of freedom that can be exploited), but any such labelling is admissible.
 In the example (Fig.~\ref{fig:example_tree}), this corresponds to the tree with blue nodes and black edges.

-The next step in the process is to add $3 - k'_u$ \textit{legs}, that is, edges without a node at the other end of the link, to each node $u$, where $k'_u$ is the number of descendants of $u$.
-Note that $k'_r = k_r$ for the root $r$, while $k'_u = k_u - 1$ for all other nodes.
+The next step in the process is to add $3 - k_u$ \textit{legs}, that is, edges without a node at the other end of the link, to each node $u$, where $k_u$ is the number of descendants of $u$.
+Note that $k_r = \Delta(r)$ for the root $r$, while $k_u = \Delta(u) - 1$ for all other nodes as $\Delta(r) \leq 3$ and $ \Delta(u) \leq 4$ .
 These are the red links in Fig.~\ref{fig:example_tree}.
 Importantly, doing this will result in $2N + 1$ legs for any tree.
 To see this, let us denote the number of legs by $L$.
 Every node except the root is now reached by four \textit{links} (a term that we will use in this work to refer to both edges in the original tree and legs), while the root is reached by three.
 Thus, if we sum all the new degrees (including legs) for all the nodes, we obtain $F = 4N - 1$.
 In this sum, we have counted each of the edges in the original tree twice (once per each node at its endpoints), while the legs have been counted only once.
 Hence, we have $F = |E| + L$, with $|E| = 2(N - 1)$ (since each edge is contained twice in $E$), so $L = 2N + 1$.